 Suicides – particularly jumping off buildings – have been increasing too, though the police claim they don’t have exact figures.

 A few months ago, there were news reports about the rescue by the Philippine Coast Guard of a Chinese woman who tried to swim her way across the South China Sea back to China.
 The 18-year-old victim was apparently suffering from depression while working in a casino in Sta.
 Ana, Cagayan province.
 This incident is not an isolated case, Chinese newspapers report.

-The Philippine Amusement and Gaming Corp. says the country expects to earn P6 billion from online gaming revenues by tightening its audit of Philippine Offshore Gambling Operators.
+The Philippine Amusement and Gaming Corp. says the country expects to earn P6 billion from online gaming revenues by tightening its audit of Philippine Offshore Gambling Operators, but for this they are going to star to use more no deposit casino is very important that everybody will know about no deposit types pros and cons.
 But despite tightening its controls, illegal online gambling continues to proliferate.
 The Philippines is now known for being second only to Macau in Asia for the total number of casinos.

 I don’t think the billions our economy gets from money earned from gambling, legal or not, can compensate for the high social cost of crimes: the havoc wrought by the deluge of casino-related drug operations and other crimes, the broken homes, business bankruptcy and suicides spawned by gambling debts.

 Some sectors dispute my contention and claim that the deluge of recent Chinese immigrants spur Philippine economic growth.
 A study by IDSI points out that Ayala Land Inc.’s sales increased in the past year.
 Half the buyers are foreign, specifically, P15 billion in sales came from Chinese buyers.
 It added to the gains that redound directly to the Philippine economy because of the multiplier effect of real estate sales in diverse industries including construction, retail, restaurants, waiters, service providers, taxis, drivers, sales agents.